srsmith7719/mcis6273_sp24_datamining/homework/hw0/hw0.md

 You will need to write three functions:

   - one called `average()` which takes a DataFrame as a parameter and returns the average the DataFrame
-  - one called `average_warmest()` which takes a DataFrame as a parameter and returns the average of the minimum of the DataFrame
+  - one called `average_high()` which takes a DataFrame as a parameter and returns the average of the maximum `'TMAX'` of the DataFrame
-  - one called `average_coldest()` which takes a DataFrame as a parameter and returns the average of the maximum of the DataFrame
+  - one called `average_low()` which takes a DataFrame as a parameter and returns the average of the minimum `'TMIN'` of the DataFrame

 You will need these for the online assessment!
 Do your best.